mir-group/nequip/docs/guide/config.md

 ## `training_module`

 `training_module` defines the `NequIPLightningModule` (or its subclasses).
 Users are directed to its [API page](../api/lightning_module.rst) to learn how to configure it.
-Often, the `EMALightningModule` is a reliable choice.
+Usually the `EMALightningModule` is the right choice.

-It is here that the following parameters are defined.
+The following important objects are configured as part of the `training_module`:

  ### `model`
-  It is under `model` that the deep equivariant potential model is configured, which includes the NequIP message-passing graph neural network model or the strictly local Allegro model.
+  This section configures the model itself, including hyperparameters and the choice of architecture (for example, the NequIP message-passing E(3)-equivariant GNN, or the Allegro architecture).
 Refer to the [model documentation page](../api/model) to learn how to configure this section.

  ### `loss` and `metrics`
   Loss functions and metrics to monitor training progress are configured here in the `training_module`.
 Refer to the [Loss and Metrics](stats_metrics.md/#loss-and-metrics) docs for more information.